Bal Thackeray: 1966–1998

 The success of Marmik prompted Thackeray to form the Shiv Sena on 19 June 1966.
-The name Shiv Sena (Shivaji's Army) is a reference to the 17th century Maratha king.
-Initially, Thackeray said it was not a political party but an army of Shivaji Maharaj, inclined to fight for the Marathi manoos (person).
+The name Shiv Sena (Shivaji's Army) is a reference to the 17th century Maratha Emperor Shivaji.
+Initially, Thackeray said it was not a political party but an army of Shivaji Maharaj, inclined to fight for the Marathi maanus (person).
 It demanded that native speakers of the state's local language Marathi (the "sons of the soil" movement) be given preferential treatment in private and public sector jobs.
 The early objective of the Shiv Sena was to ensure their job security competing against South Indians and Gujaratis.
 In its 1966 party manifesto, Thackeray primarily blamed south Indians.
 In Marmik, Thackeray published a list of corporate officials from a local directory, many being south Indians, citing it as proof that Maharashtrians were being discriminated against.

 His party grew in the next ten years.
 Senior leaders such as Babasaheb Purandare, chief attorney for Trade Union of Maharashtra Madhav Mehere joined the party and chartered accountant Madhav Gajanan Deshpande backed various aspects of the party operations.
 In 1969, Thackeray and Manohar Joshi were jailed after participating in a protest demanding the merger of Karwar, Belgaum and Nipani regions in Maharashtra.
 During the 1970s, it did not succeed in the local elections and it was active mainly in Mumbai, compared to the rest of the state.
 The party set up local branch offices and settled disputes, complaints against the government.
 It later started violent tactics with attacks against rival parties, migrants and the media; the party agitated by destroying public and private property.
-Thackeray publicly supported Indira Gandhi during the 1975 Emergency to avoid getting arrested; Thackeray supported the Congress party numerous times.
+Thackeray publicly supported Indira Gandhi during the 1975 Emergency; Thackeray supported the Congress party numerous times.